-They are, perhaps, more akin to platforms than pencil heels but what’s interesting is that this is the earliest account of females wearing heels.
+Perhaps, they are more akin to platforms than pencil heels.
+But what’s interesting is that this is the earliest account of females wearing heels.

 The Persian Empire had fairly strong trading links with European countries and Empires.
-It is likely that the idea of high heeled shoes came via the trade channels.
+It is likely that the idea of high-heeled shoes came via trade channels.

-Trade routes, you see, are not just methods of exchanging goods.
+You see, trade routes are not just methods of exchanging goods.
 A huge amount of cultural exchange happens within them too.

 They were originally a type of clog worn over the normal shoe in order to raise the wearer out of the filth and muck that littered medieval streets.